 production and day to day implementation of the Delivery Plan, to be agreed by the Strategic Board in advance of each financial year.
 This will define the activities to be undertaken during the financial year, along with Key Performance Indicators (KPI); progress against which will be reported to the Strategic Board throughout the year;

 production of the Annual Report within a reasonable timeframe to provide a suitable evaluation of the previous year’s activity.
-This report will review SELEP Ltd.’s performance against the agreed KPIs set out in the Delivery Plan and be presentation at each Annual General Meeting (AGM);
+This report will review SELEP Ltd.’s performance against the agreed KPIs set out in the Delivery Plan and be presented at each Annual General Meeting (AGM);

 practical co-ordination and organisation of meetings (including the AGM, a public meeting annually in July, an opportunity to engage with the wider business community), Strategic Board minutes, preparation of papers and maintenance of the website;